Maghnie/docs/engineers/analytics.md

 {% endtab %}

 {% tab title="Example" %}
 For this example we analyzed the temperature control loop of a supply air volume flow, which provides fresh air and heating to a large sales room.
 Figure 1 shows a plot of the process value of the control loop, the outlet temperature.
-The plot shows a oscillation of the outlet temperature during periods of operation.
+The plot shows an oscillation of the outlet temperature during periods of operation.

 ![Figure 1: Oscillating processes value during operation](../.gitbook/assets/oscillating_control_loop.png)

-Figure 2 is a zoom of figure 1 to analyze the oscillation more into detail.
+Figure 2 is a zoom of figure 1 to analyze the oscillation into more detail.
 The trajectory of the process value is common for control loops oscillating at medium frequency.

 ![Figure 2: Oscillating process value during operation in detail](../.gitbook/assets/oscillating_control_lopp_zoom.png)